Budgeting sucks.

 - Cut your own hair and save $25 every 4-6 weeks.

-I want to share two more changes that can make a huge long-term impact on your ability to save that don’t take much effort up front.
+I want to share two more return-on-effort changes that can make a substantial long-term impact on your saving ability that don’t take much effort upfront.

-- Move your investments into a fund with a lower expense ratio and save $400,000.
+- Move your investments into a fund with a lower expense ratio, increase return on investment and save $400,000.
+Check out the guide on this!

-- Put your emergency fund into a higher interest earning bank like Ally and earn 125x as much as most major banks.
+- Put your emergency fund into a higher interest-earning bank like Ally and earn 125 times as much as most major banks.

-Another great easy win is using cashback apps like ibotta, ebates, and swagbucks!
+Another tremendous easy win is using cashback apps like ibotta, Rakuten, and Swagbucks!
 I’ve written a super thorough ibotta review that will help you save money on groceries and other shopping!

 High Effort – High Impact

-Sticking to a budget isn’t always easy, but it should at least be worth it.
-This quadrant is where you really have the ability to save some serious money, but it won’t be easy.
-It may require a sacrifice in your lifestyle or some week to week discipline.
+While sticking to a budget isn’t always easy, it should at least be worth it.
+This quadrant is where you can save serious money.
+It won’t be easy.
+It may require a sacrifice in your lifestyle or some week-to-week discipline.

-These tend to focus on the three major areas of spending: Housing, Transportation, and Food.
-Limit your spending in these 3 categories and you will be on the fast track to whatever your financial goals are.
+These tend to focus on the three significant areas of spending: Housing, Transportation, and Food.
+Limit your spending in these 3 categories, and you will be on the fast track to your financial goals.

 Housing